Blueberry Cornmeal Pudding

 - In a small microwave-safe bowl, combine blueberries and 1/4 cup sugar.
 Microwave, uncovered, on high for 3 minutes or until sugar is dissolved, stirring once.

-- In a 3-qt. microwave-safe bowl, combine the milk, cornmeal, lemon peel and remaining sugar.
+- In a 3-qt. microwave-safe bowl, combine the milk, cornmeal, lemon zest and remaining sugar.
 Cover and microwave on high for 7 minutes or until thickened, stirring every 2 minutes.
 Stir in the vanilla and salt.
 Pour into dessert dishes; cool slightly.
 Top with blueberry sauce.
-Yield: 2 servings.